sailecodes/InstaIV/README.md

         - Create a Content document
         - Create a Post document
         - Add to posts in corresponding User document
+        - Increment numPosts in the corresponding User document
       - Get post (_GET_, `/:id`) -- `TODO in a later version`
       - Update post (_UPDATE_, `/:id`)
         - Update bio